-The date and time are automatically synchronized using a NITZ server when the device is connected to a cellular network.
-You are only required to set the time zone or set the date and time if the wireless LAN does not support Network Time Protocol (NTP) or when not connected to a cellular network.
+The date and time are automatically synchronized using a NITZ server when the device is connected to a cellular/wireless network.
+You are only required to set the time zone or set the date and time if the wireless LAN does not support Network Time Protocol (NTP) or when not connected to a cellular/wireless network.

-- 1. Go to Settings. - 2.
-Touch System > Date & time. - 3.
-Touch Use network-provided time to disable automatic date and time synchronization. - 4.
-Touch Use network-provided time zone to disable automatic time zone synchronization. - 5.
-Touch Update Interval to select an interval to synchronize the system time from the network. - 6.
-Touch Date to select the date in the calendar. - 7.
-Touch OK. - 8.
-Touch Time. - a) Touch the green circle, drag to the current hour, and then release. - b) Touch the green circle, drag to the current minute, and then release. - c) Touch AM or PM. - 9.
-Touch OK. - 10.
-Touch Time zone to select the current time zone from the list. - 11.
+- 1. Go to Settings.

+- 2. Touch System > Date & time.

+- 3. Touch Use network-provided time to disable automatic date and time synchronization.

+- 4. Touch Date to select the date in the calendar.

+- 5. Touch OK.

+- 6. Touch Time.

+- a) Touch the green circle, drag to the current hour, and then release.

+- b) Touch the green circle, drag to the current minute, and then release.

+- c) Touch AM or PM.

+- 7. Touch OK.

+- 8. Touch Time zone to select the current time zone from the list.

+- 9. Touch Update Interval to select an interval to synchronize the system time from the network. - 10.
 In TIME FORMAT, choose either Use local default or Use 24-hour format.